-Any official information held by public bodies can be sought under the Act.
-However, to allow for the proper conduct of Government business, including taking account of the interests of third parties dealing with Government, the Act provides that in some circumstances certain types of information are exempt from release, including records of:
+The FOI Act asserts the right of every person to obtain access to official information to the greatest extent possible.
+However, to allow for the proper conduct of Government business, including taking into account the interests of third parties dealing with the Government, the Act provides that in some circumstances certain types of information are exempt from release, including records of:

-- Government meetings
+- Government meetings;

-- Law enforcement and security
+- Law enforcement and security;

-- Confidential and commercially sensitive information
+- Confidential and commercially sensitive information; and

 - Matters included in certain enactments for which non-disclosure of records is permitted.